Wednesday, September 11, 2019

 How did the universe come to exist?
 Nobody knows for sure but here are some creation stories:

-Science advocates the Big Bang, the scientific theory that everything was condensed into a small spot around 13.8 billion years ago then got so heated it exploded and has been expanding ever since.
+Science advocates the Big Bang, the scientific theory that everything was condensed into an extremely tiny spot around 13.8 billion years ago then got so heated it exploded and has been expanding ever since.

 Is the Big Bang Theory a fact?
 No. Is it correct?
 Maybe.

-In general, people who follow the Bible believe God took six days to create everything less than 10,000 years ago.
+In general, people who follow the Bible believe God created everything in six days less than 10,000 years ago.

 Is the Bible a flawless book of facts?
 No. Did God truly make stars, planets, plants, animals, sandwiches, and everything else humans know about?
 Maybe.

-According to Hinduism, three gods (Brahma, Vishnu, Shiva) have created, maintained, and destroyed the universe in a cycle which has always existed and will last forever.
+According to Hinduism, three gods (Brahma, Vishnu, Shiva) have created, maintained, and destroyed the universe in a cycle that has always existed and will last forever.

 Are those three gods responsible for keeping all of creation in check?
 Maybe.